I'm reordering some things here in the Obama stack.

 It is by Andrew Welsh Huggins.

-I'm sure a doctorate in drive by mediaism, working for the associated press, which is out to pollute as many innocent Americans' minds as possible.
+I'm sure a doctorate in drive-by mediaism, working for the Associated Press, which is out to pollute as many innocent Americans' minds as possible.

-With a new fiscal year beginning in most states next week, budget cuts are about to bite.
+With a new fiscal year beginning in most states next week, comma, budget cuts are about to bite.

 State budget cuts.